naveya-g/Decay-half-life-codes/README.md

 Simple codes for preliminary studies.
+One of the code uses bass nuclear potential, and the other code uses proximity nuclear potential.
+Decay half-life is calculated with traditional WKB method and traditional transfer matrix method.